pascal-brand38/astro-lightGallery/README.md

   </p>

   <p>
-    It includes some layouts to ease integration of lightgallery.
+    It provides some layouts to ease integration of lightgallery.
   </p>